yorch/dataset-logger/README.md

 const logger = new DataSetLogger(options);

-// Simple events can be sent like the following: logger.log('record retrieved');
+// Simple events can be sent by just passing a string message: logger.log('record retrieved');

 // Or more complex events can be sent like: logger.log({
+  // This refers to the severity of the event
+  // Possible severities are `INFO`, `WARN`, `ERROR`, `DANGER`
   sev: DataSetEventSeverity.INFO,
+  // These are the attributes of the event, and can include nested properties
   attrs: {
     message: 'record retrieved',
     recordId: 39217,